pyembed/pyembed-mustache/README.rst

 Compatibility
 -------------

-PyEmbed-Render-Mustache has been tested with Python 2.7 and 3.3.
+PyEmbed-Mustache has been tested with Python 2.7 and 3.3.

 Installation
 ------------

-PyEmbed-Render-Mustache can be installed using pip:
+PyEmbed-Mustache can be installed using pip:

 ::

-    pip install pyembed-render-mustache
+    pip install pyembed-mustache

 Contributing
 ------------

-To report an issue, request an enhancement, or contribute a patch, go to the PyEmbed-Render-Mustache `GitHub`_ page.
+To report an issue, request an enhancement, or contribute a patch, go to the PyEmbed-Mustache `GitHub`_ page.

 License
 -------

-PyEmbed-Render-Mustache is distributed under the MIT license.
+PyEmbed-Mustache is distributed under the MIT license.

     Copyright (c) 2013 Matt Thomson